1 Missed Call

 On Sale Now

 Sometimes the best way to understand a show is to meet the person making it.
-This is Chris talking about 1 Missed Call — where it came from, and why it had to be made.
+This is Chris talking about 1 Missed Call, its origin, and why it had to be made.

-Honest.
-Personal.
-It does not come from a comfortable distance from its subject.
-It comes from inside it.
+Honest and personal.
+It doesn’t come from a comfortable distance.
+It comes from inside.

 “I’m Fine!” – Lyric Video